 - The GDPR applies to all 28 EU member states and has the full force of the law.

 - It applies to EU citizens’ personal data, regardless of where it is collected, stored, or processed – whether inside or outside of the EU.

 - If your company collects and stores the personal data of EU citizens, the GDPR is relevant to your organization, even if you don’t have a formal presence in the EU zone.

-- There is a transition period of two years for organizations to implement compliant processes.
-The deadline is May 2018.
+- There was a transition period of two years for organizations to implement compliant processes.
+The deadline was May 2018.